Dasonk/docstring/README.md

 The documentation can be viewed using an accessor function but displays just like any other R help files.

-The user will need to be familiar with roxygen style comments (via the roxygen2 package) to fully utilize the package.
-Eventually I want to detect basic comments and allow the user to just use those as the documentation without requiring the use of the roxygen keywords at least for simple cases.
-Ideally this will allow users not yet comfortable with package creation to still provide documentation for their functions.
+The user will need to be familiar with roxygen style comments (via the [roxygen2 package](https://cran.r-project.org/package=roxygen2)) to fully utilize the package.

+Ideally this will
+allow users not yet comfortable with package creation to still provide documentation for their functions.
 If they use the roxygen style comments when it is time to convert their work into a package all they will need to do is move